vb-consulting/Norm.net/Documentation/reference/parameters.md

     .Single();
 ```

-- Note that parameter names are NOT case sensitive.
+- Note that parameter names are NOT case-sensitive.

+---

 #### Specifying Database Type in Object Instance